Julia-meets-String-Theory/CYAxiverse.jl/docs/src/index.md

 Enjoy!
 ![:deploy_parrot:](https://emoji.slack-edge.com/T7DMEKZMH/deployparrot/ef6c902688cec864.gif)

-!!! warning
-    This package is currently _not_ registered with the `julia` package manager and is still under development.  **Use at your own risk!**

 ## Acknowledgements 🙏
 This project was born after publication of [Superradiance in String Theory](https://iopscience.iop.org/article/10.1088/1475-7516/2021/07/033) and I am grateful to my collaborators for their input while this code was evolving.
 Huge thanks also to the authors of [CYTools](https://cy.tools/) for their ongoing hard work and to [Mona Dentler](https://inspirehep.net/authors/1635411) for constant help throughout the development of this package.